Aircloak/aircloak/cloak/docs/diffix.md

 For isolating columns, the `%_` wildcards associated with `[NOT] [I]LIKE` is limited to using only the `%` wildcard (`_` is not allowed), and only in the first or last position of the string.
 For example, `col LIKE '%stuff%'` is allowed, but not `col LIKE 'stu%ff'`.
 Non-isolating columns have no limitation on the `[NOT] [I]LIKE` wildcards.
 [ghi2973](https://github.com/Aircloak/aircloak/issues/2973)

-### Other limitations of isolating columns

-Besides requiring that all conditions operating on isolating columns are clear, `IN` with more than one element on the right-hand-side is not allowed. (`IN` with one element is equivalent to `=`).

-This is disallowed to prevent [noise exploitation attacks through chaff conditions](./attacks.md#through-chaff-conditions).

 ### Limitations due to shadow table